gregtatum/poem-manifests/README.md

 		level4 : require('./level4')
 	};

-#### `level1.js`
+#### `./manifests/level1.js`

 	module.exports = {

-		// Custom properties that do not automatically get set to the graph title : "Level 1 - My Amazing Visualization", menuOrder : 0,
+		// These properties do not automatically get set onto the graph object.
+		// They only stay on the manifest object which gets passed to the "load" event.

+		title : "Level 1 - My Amazing Visualization",
+		menuOrder : 0,
 		customConfig : {
 			option1 : "value"
 		},

-		// Properties automatically loaded onto the graph objects : {
+		// Components are loaded onto the graph object

+		components : {

 			// Pseudo-code: graph.background = suppliedFunction( graph, properties );
 			background : {